 Follow all safety codes.
 Wear safety glasses, protective clothing, and work gloves.
 Use quenching cloth for brazing operations.
 Have fire extinguisher available.
 Read these instructions thoroughly and follow all warnings or cautions included in literature and attached to the unit.
-Consult local building codes and current editions of the National Electrical Code (NEC) NFPA 70.
-In Canada, refer to current editions of the Canadian electrical code CSA 22.1.
+Consult local building codes and National Electrical Code (NEC) for special requirements.

 Recognize safety information.
-This is the safety-alert symbol \mathbb{A} When you see this symbol on the unit and in instructions or manuals, be alert to the potential for personal injury.
+This is the safety-alert symbol $\mathbb{A}$ When you see this symbol on the unit and in instructions or manuals, be alert to the potential for personal injury.
 Understand these signal words; DANGER, WARNING, and CAUTION.
 These words are used with the safety-alert symbol.
 DANGER identifies the most serious hazards which will result in severe personal injury or death.
 WARNING signifies hazards which could result in personal injury or death.
 CAUTION is used to identify unsafe practices which would result in minor personal injury or product and property damage.
 NOTE is used to highlight suggestions which will result in enhanced installation, reliability, or operation.